Danie12345/mathemagics/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Calculator App
+# Math Magicians
-A simple app that displays a calculator using React.
+A simple app that displays a calculator using React in a SPA.
+It takes advantage of the component capabilities that React offers.

 ## Built With